 - The C-ROADS reference scenario (also called “business as usual”) accounts for the UN’s medium fertility population projections, historical GDP per capita rates that converge over time to be consistent with other integrated assessment models, and GHG per capita projections for each gas that reflect trends over the last decade for CO2 and follow the IPCC’s RCP8.5 for the non-CO2 greenhouse gases.

 - C-ROADS uses a climate sensitivity of 3 (that is 3°C of temperature increase for a doubling of CO2 concentration.)

 - There are positive feedback loops in the real climate system that are not modeled in the current version of C-ROADS.
-Additionally, C-ROADS is based upon and calibrated to the results of models from the IPCC’s AR5.

 - C-ROADS allows inputs of emissions reductions targets for 12 countries (U.S., Japan, Russia, Canada, Australia, South Korea, China, India, Brazil, Mexico, South Africa, Indonesia) and three blocs of countries (EU, “other developed” and “other developing”).
 For the 12 countries with individual controls, we adjust that country’s modeled emissions from a reference scenario (based on the IPCCs RCP 8.5 scenario).

 - NDCs accounted for in “other developed” or “other developing” were calculated in accordance with that country’s percentage of emissions from the entire group.
 In other words, each nation’s proposals are scaled to their actual share of emissions within their bloc.

 - For more information on C-ROADS, please consult the peer-reviewed journal article or C-ROADS Reference Guide.